bwiley1/pandleau/README.md

 ### Prerequisites

- - If you want to output as a .tde format, you'll need to install TableauSDK directly from Tableau's site: https://onlinehelp.tableau.com/current/api/sdk/en-us/help.htm#SDK/tableau_sdk_installing.htm%3FTocPath%3D_____3 .
+ - If you want to output as a .tde format, you'll need to install TableauSDK directly from Tableau's site [here]( https://onlinehelp.tableau.com/current/api/sdk/en-us/help.htm#SDK/tableau_sdk_installing.htm%3FTocPath%3D_____3).
-  - If you want to output as a .hyper format, you'll need to install Extract API 2.0 directly from Tableau's site: https://onlinehelp.tableau.com/current/api/extract_api/en-us/help.htm#Extract/extract_api_installing.htm%3FTocPath%3D_____3 .
+  - If you want to output as a .hyper format, you'll need to install Extract API 2.0 directly from Tableau's site [here](https://onlinehelp.tableau.com/current/api/extract_api/en-us/help.htm#Extract/extract_api_installing.htm%3FTocPath%3D_____3).
-  - Although Tableau's site claims Python 3 is not supported, this module is tested to work fully functional on Python 3.6
+  - Although Tableau's site claims Python 3 is not supported, this module is tested to work fully functional on Python 3.6.

 ### Installing

-Once installing TableauSDK is done, download this repository, navigate to your downloads file and run the following in cmd:
+Once installing TableauSDK is done, download this repository, navigate to your downloads file and run the following in cmd or terminal:
 ```bash
 python -m setup.py install
 ```